 Daniel Pink’s book, ‘To Sell is Human: The Surprising Truth About Moving Others’ offers a new perspective on the world of sales.

-The book has strategies and techniques for sales that seem counterintuitive at first but begin to make sense when Pink provides scientific literature to back his claim.
+The book has sales strategies and techniques that seem counterintuitive at first but begin to make sense when Pink provides scientific literature to back his claim.